bfxdev/OBS/Scripting-Tutorial-Source-Shake.md

 Depending how you came to this page, it is advisable now to take a look at the [OBS scripting documentation](https://obsproject.com/docs/scripting.html) and the [scripting introduction on the Wiki](Getting-Started-With-OBS-Scripting.md) if not already done.

+If you cannot wait and want to see how the Source Shake effect behaves, the complete scripts are available, [source-shake.py](images/scripting/source-shake.py) in Python and [source-shake.lua](images/scripting/source-shake.lua) in Lua.

+Let's go for a ride!

 ### Hello World

 Use a text editor and create a file named `source-shake.py` or `source-shake.lua` (both Python and Lua versions of the code will be given in the next sections).
 For now write only the following line in the file, which works for Python and Lua: